Filmora

 Part 1.
 How to Color Match Video Footage with Adobe Premiere Pro on Mac?

 We often edit a video with a filter, but it ends up having inconsistencies in the tone.
 Adobe Premiere Pro understands the frustration and helps by offering its Color Match Premiere Pro feature.
 All you have to do is select the target and the reference frames, and the AI will automatically apply the tones of the reference scene.
+This feature is especially useful when you want to match color in Premiere between two clips or several clips with varying lighting conditions.
 For further details on the topic, follow the guide below:

 Step 1.
 In the "Color" workspace, enter the "Color Wheels & Match" section and enable the "Comparison View."